NPmtri/TicTacToeJS/README.md

 # TicTacToeJS
-A website version Tic Tac Toe uses ReactJS.
+A website version Tic Tac Toe using ReactJS.